 With Newton Mail, you can add multiple accounts and view all of your messages in a unified inbox.
 Some of the standout features behind Newton Mail are read receipts, so you can see when the message has been read, a daily recap on messages that need your attention, send drafted emails later, undo send, and much more.
 Plus, you can unsubscribe to emails in a single click!
 And there is a ton of third-party service integration, like Dropbox, Evernote, Instapaper, Trello, and more.

 Newton Mail has a 14-day free trial to check out all of the features.
-If it is a service you wouldn't mind paying for in the end, a subscription costs $4.99 a month or $49.99 a year.
+If it is a service you wouldn't mind paying for in the end, a subscription costs $49.99 a year.

 What are your favorites?

-There are a lot of options for email apps out there, but these are some of the best ones that we've found.
-Our personal favorite is Spark, because I love my emails being sorted by type, and the Smart notifications mean I only get notified for emails that matter.
+There are many options for email apps out there, but these are some of the best mail apps for iPhone and iPad we could find.
+Our personal favorite is Spark because I love my emails being sorted by type, and the Smart notifications mean I only get notified for emails that matter.

 What are you using as your email app on your iOS device?
 Let us know your favorites in the comments below!